Management in the Middle East and North Africa: Domestic and International Developments

 Method of assessment

-This course is assessed by two essays worth 15% each and 70% by one three hour examination.
+This module is assessed by two essays worth 15% each and 70% by one three hour examination.